francisnazareth/find-the-best-karak/README.md

 ### Task 8: Share your Project

-1. Share the link to your GitHub repository with friends and family to showcase your treasure hunt game
+1. Share the link to your GitHub repository with friends and family to showcase your web app.

-> [!TIP]
-> Check out my online treasure hunt game "Find the Best Karak" on GitHub: [Repository Link]

 ## Congratulations